hamtaai/gm-test/README.md

 * You also need composer.

 ###Installation
-When everything is up and running, follow these steps:
+When everything is up and running, follow these steps [read first, act later!]:
  1. Download and extract/clone the repo to the desirable folder.
  2. Open terminal/command line and navigate to the project folder.
  3. Use mysql -u [user] -p[pass] < Create_Database.sql to prepare the database and tables.